darknao/btClubSportWheel/README.md

 It'll also be possible to add a bluetooth module to go wireless and get rid of the USB cable (Work in progress).

 ## Supported Hardware
-This firmware has been developped and tested on a **Teensy 3.1** and **Teensy LC** but should work with any other compatible hardware.
+This firmware has been developed and tested on a **Teensy 3.1** and **Teensy LC** but should work with any other compatible hardware.
 The only requirement so far, is at least 1 SPI connectivity available.

 The Teensy-LC is a good choice for this project as it has a small size & price.

+### Note on the Bluetooth version
+I don't recommend the bluetooth version for now.
+It's still a work in progress, and there is a few issues with Fanaleds, occasionally inducing some input lags, and an incompatibility Windows 10.

+If you don't plan on using Fanaleds or want to try it anyway, then go ahead.

 ### Shopping List
 #### USB version